 Description of Panorama of Culture and Religion: Athens and Corinth private shore trip

-Your private shore excursion driver will pick you up at approx 08:00 at your cruise ship piere to avoid traffic and croud at the Acropolis.
-Take you for boarding on your modern 4 seater, 10 seater or 17 seater vehicle, according your group size, leaving the quayside, for a 20 minute drive to Athens through the scenic suburbs.
+Your private shore excursion driver will pick you up at approx 08:00 at your cruise ship pier to avoid traffic and crowd at the Acropolis.
+Take you for boarding on your modern 4 seaters, 10 seaters, or 17 seater vehicle, according to your group size, leaving the quayside, for a 20-minute drive to Athens through the scenic suburbs.

-Our sightseeing include the National Gardens, the National Library and the Parliament Building, the ex – Royal Palace, Plaka, Roman Agora, Monastiraki – Temple of Vulcan.
+Our sightseeing includes the National Gardens, the National Library, and the Parliament Building, the ex-Royal Palace, Plaka, Roman Agora, Monastiraki – Temple of Vulcan.

 The Panathenean stadium is used today for very special events, like for the every year finish of the marathon and the archery competition.
 Also, it was used in the 2004 Olympics games.